Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 In addition, it is included in the Native Sons/Daughters of the Golden West series list.
 A significant historical year for this entry is 1849.

 Location.
 38° 34.848′ N, 121° 29.602′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in the Central Business District.
-Marker is on 10th Street, on the left when traveling north.
+It is on 10th Street, on the left when traveling north.
 Marker is located at the Cesar Chavez Park on 10th Street between “I” and “J” Streets.
 Touch for map.
 Marker is in this post office area: Sacramento CA 95814, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Young America Engine Co.
+At least 8 other markers are within walking distance of this marker: Young America Engine Co.
 No. 6 (within shouting distance of this marker); A.J.
 Stevens Monument (within shouting distance of this marker); Sa’ Cumn’e Plaza (about 500 feet away, measured in a direct line); Tony's Corner (about 600 feet away); Williams House

 Paid Advertisement